 The eggs are shielded from weather conditions in the soft tissues of the plant.
 When they hatch, there’s a food source at hand.

-Some varieties of thrips can enter diapause.
-Diapause is almost like suspended animation, and thrips can survive like this as adults, pupae, or eggs.
+Some varieties can enter diapause.
+Diapause is almost like suspended animation.
+Thrips can survive like this as adults, pupae, or eggs.

 Here’s an interesting video on these pests’ life cycle!